msraig/self-augmented-net/Readme.md

 More information (including a copy of the paper) can be found at http://msraig.info/~sanet/sanet.htm.

+## Update
+10/23/2018: If you are looking for a (improved) Tensorflow version of Self-Augmentation training, you may have a look at our latest Pacific Graphics 2018 project page: https://github.com/msraig/InexactSA.

 ## Citation
 If you use our code or models, please cite: